Gary W. Cole, MD, FAAD

 What is hot tub folliculitis or Jacuzzi folliculitis?

 Hot tub folliculitis is caused by the bacteria Pseudomonas aeruginosa.
 This condition is likely to occur from bathing in poorly maintained hot tubs.
 It is most common on the back and causes scattered pinpoint, small red to purple bumps all over the torso.
 These may be very itchy or have no symptoms at all.
-Typically, there is a history of sitting for one to three hours in a hot tub days prior to the start of the bumps.
+Typically, there is a history of sitting in a hot tub days prior to the start of the bumps.
 It is good practice to rinse off the skin in a shower after this sort of bathing.